tetcore/substrate-verifiable-credentials/1/storage-mapping.md

 ## Your Turn!

-Update your simple storage example to now store a map from an `AccountId` to a `u64`.
+Update your simple storage example to now store a map from an `u32` to an `AccountId`.

 <!-- tabs:start -->